mozilla/chromeless/static-files/md/dev-guide/programs.md

 application, as a XPI file.
 The Jetpack SDK simplifies the packaging process by generating this file for you.

+<span class="aside"> Each Jetpack program (such as an add-on) gets a
+separate cryptographic keypair.
+Your program is signed by the private key, and the public key is used as the "ID".
+See
+[XPI Generation](#guide/xpi) for more details.</span>

 To package your program as a XPI, navigate to the root of your package directory in your shell and run `cfx xpi`.
+The first time you do this, you'll see a message about generating a keypair and modifying your `package.json` to add an `id` field, asking you to run `cfx xpi` again.
-You should see a message:
+When you re-run it, you should see a message:

     Exporting extension to test.xpi.